 Acetaldehyde also reacts with the neurotransmitter dopamine, which is why people with yeast overgrowth often experience mental and emotional disturbances such as anxiety, depression, poor concentration, and feeling spaced-out.

-source Dr. Mercola
+source: Dr. Mercola

 Recommendations WCRF